awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 is successfully verified using the [signature algorithm](../framework/algorithm-suites.md#signature-algorithm) of the algorithm suite indicated in the message header.

+### Consumable Bytes

+In the scope of an operation, bytes are considered consumable if:

+- The operation has not yet processed those bytes.
+- The operation has access to those bytes.
+- Those bytes are intended to be processed.
+  This intention is expressed through the specific streaming interface.

+For example, in a framework where a customer is sending input bytes to an operation and that operation must write the output bytes to some sink, the input bytes received from the customer are considered consumable.
+Here the customer is expressing intent to process their supplied bytes.

+For a framework where a customer is requesting output bytes from an operation and that operation must read from some source in order to produce bytes, this is slightly more complicated.
+Bytes are considered consumable if:

+- Those bytes have not yet been processed.
+- Those bytes are able to be read by the operation from the source.
+- Those bytes are required to be processed in order for the operation to release the output requested by the customer.
+  Here the customer expresses intent for the operation to process whatever the operation needs to consume to produce its complete output

+### Release

+An operation releases bytes when the operation intends those bytes to be considered output.

+For example, in a framework where a customer is sending input bytes to an operation and that operation must write the output bytes to some sink, bytes are considered released once the operation writes those bytes into the sink.

+For a framework where a customer is requesting output bytes from an operation and that operation must read from some source in order to produce bytes, bytes are considered released once those bytes are available to be read by the customer.

+If bytes are processed by an operation, that does not imply that the operation is allowed to release any result of that processing.
+The decrypt and encrypt operations specify when output bytes MUST NOT be released and when they SHOULD be released.

 ## Summary

 We specify how to perform encryption and decryption in